praj33/ai-being-enforcement/contracts/enforcement_contract.md

 Evaluators are isolated and order-independent

 4. Mandatory Evaluator Set

-The enforcement engine MUST execute ALL of the following evaluators:
+The Enforcement Engine MUST execute ALL of the following evaluators:

 Age Compliance Evaluator